Baton (law enforcement): History

 In the Victorian era, police in London carried truncheons about one foot long called billy clubs.
-According to the Online Etymology Dictionary, this name is first recorded in 1848 as slang for a burglars' crowbar.
+According to the Online Etymology Dictionary, this name was first recorded in 1848 as slang for a burglars' crowbar.
 The meaning "policeman's club" is first recorded 1856.
 The truncheon acted as the policeman's 'Warrant Card' as the Royal Crest attached to it indicated the policeman's authority.
 This was always removed when the equipment left official service (often with the person who used it).
-Earlier on the word was used in vulgar Latin (bastο—a stick helping walking, from basta—hold).

-The Victorian original has since developed into the several varieties available today.
+The Victorian original has since developed into the multitude of varieties available today.
 The typical truncheon is a straight stick made from wood or a synthetic material, approximately 1+1/4 in in diameter and 18–36 in long, with a fluted handle to aid in gripping.
 Truncheons are often ornamented with their organizations' coats of arms.
 Longer truncheons are called "riot batons" because of their use in riot control.
-Truncheons probably developed as a marriage between the club or military mace and the staff of office/sceptre.
+Truncheons may have developed as a marriage between the club or military mace and the staff of office/sceptre.

 Straight batons of rubber have a softer impact.
 Some of the kinetic energy bends and compresses the rubber and bounces off when the object is struck.
 Rubber batons are not very effective when used on the subject's arms or legs, and can still cause injury if the head is struck.
 That is why most police departments have stopped issuing them.
 The Russian police standard-issue baton is rubber, except in places such as Siberia, where it can be cold enough that the rubber may become brittle and break if struck.
 The traffic baton is red to make it more visible as a signaling aid in directing traffic.
-In Russia traffic batons are striped in black and white for the same reason, and in Sweden they are white.
+In Russia, traffic batons are striped in black and white for the same reason, and in Sweden they are white.
 Until the mid-1990s, British police officers carried traditional wooden truncheons of a sort that had changed little from Victorian times.
 Since the late 1990s, the collapsible baton is issued except for public order duties, where a fixed, acrylic baton is used.
 Side-handled batons were issued for a while, but fell out of favour.

-In New York, the police used to use two kinds of batons depending on the time.
+The New York City Police Department used to use two kinds of batons depending on the time.
 The one for daytime was called a day-stick and was 11 in in length.
-Another baton, that was used at night, was 26 in long and called a night-stick, which is the origin of the word "nightstick".
+Another baton, that was used at night, was 26 in long and called a night-stick, which is the origin of the word nightstick.
 The night-stick was longer so it could provide extra protection which was thought to be necessary at night.